 This list is not complete and there are many other drugs that can cause serious or life-threatening medical problems if you take them together with lapatinib.
 Tell your doctor about all medications you use.
 This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.
 Keep a list of all your medicines and show it to any healthcare provider who treats you.

-More Tykerb resources
+More about Tykerb (lapatinib)

 Where can I get more information?

 - Your doctor or pharmacist can provide more information about lapatinib.